surniaulula/wpsso-rrssb/readme.txt

 **Do you use bbPress, BuddyPress, BuddyBlog, or WooCommerce?**

-The Pro / Premium version of WPSSO RRSSB includes special integration modules to add social sharing buttons to even more locations!
+The WPSSO RRSSB Premium add-on includes special integration modules to add social sharing buttons to even more locations!

 <h3>Users Love the WPSSO RRSSB Add-on</h3>